 Andrew is well versed in regulatory law and often advises and appears in cases involving trading standards, food safety, environmental health and illegal money-lending.

 Andrew has a wealth of experience in health and safety cases, and some of his experience in this area is listed below:

 Health & Safety

-- Fatal accidents, including two cases involving deaths in public swimming pools.
+- Fatal accidents, including three cases involving deaths in public swimming pools.

 - Defence of London Borough for injury to specialist sub-contractor.

 - Prosecution for fatal accident in course of mass participation triathlon.